 - has achieved acceptable scholastic results given their background and circumstances; and,

-- demonstrates pride in and dedication to the LGBT+ community.
+- demonstrates pride in and dedication to the LGBTIQ+ community.

 For Sponsored/Named Scholarships additional selection criteria is applied: